ory/sdk/clients/client/go/docs/UpdateSettingsFlowWithDeviceAuthnMethod.md

 NewUpdateSettingsFlowWithDeviceAuthnMethodWithDefaults instantiates a new UpdateSettingsFlowWithDeviceAuthnMethod object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAdd

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetAdd() UpdateSettingsFlowWithDeviceAuthnMethodAdd`

-GetAdd returns the Add field if non-nil, zero value otherwise.

-### GetAddOk

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) GetAddOk() (*UpdateSettingsFlowWithDeviceAuthnMethodAdd, bool)`

-GetAddOk returns a tuple with the Add field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdd

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) SetAdd(v UpdateSettingsFlowWithDeviceAuthnMethodAdd)`

-SetAdd sets Add field to given value.

-### HasAdd

-`func (o *UpdateSettingsFlowWithDeviceAuthnMethod) HasAdd() bool`

-HasAdd returns a boolean if a field has been set.

 ### GetCsrfToken